RaghuReddyUC89/TweetLocationCentroid_MapReduce/README.md

 # TweetLocationCentroid_MapReduce

+###This map reduce program runs on twitter data collected for last one year.
+This program do the following thing
-For those tweets with location information, what lat/long (or city/state) is the centroid?
+###For those tweets with location information, what lat/long (or city/state) is the centroid?
 What was the proportion of tweets with location to those without?

 ###Approach: